grafana/alloy/docs/sources/reference/components/remote.http.md

 ## Component health

 Instances of `remote.http` report as healthy if the most recent HTTP `GET` request of the specified URL succeeds.

 ## Debug information

-`remote.http` does not expose any component-specific debug information.
+`remote.http` doesn't expose any component-specific debug information.

 ## Debug metrics

-`remote.http` does not expose any component-specific debug metrics.
+`remote.http` doesn't expose any component-specific debug metrics.

 ## Example

 This example reads a JSON array of objects from an endpoint and uses them as a set of scrape targets:

 ```alloy
 remote.http "targets" {